ggerganov/llama.cpp/README.md

     zig build -Drelease-fast
     ```

-BLAS is not enabled by default but by enabling it you may obtain some performance improvements.
+BLAS support is not enabled by default but by enabling it you may obtain some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
 There are currently two different implementations of it:

 - OpenBLAS

   This provides BLAS acceleration using only the CPU.
-Make sure to have OpenBLAS installed on your machine.
+Make sure to have OpenBLAS installed on your machine (only for Linux).

   - Using `make`
     ```bash
     make LLAMA_OPENBLAS=1
     ```
-    Note: in order to build with OpenBLAS enabled on Arch Linux you must edit the Makefile adding at the end of the line 105: `-lcblas`
+    Note: in order to build with OpenBLAS support enabled on Arch Linux you must edit the Makefile adding at the end of the line 105: `-lcblas`

   - Using CMake